Alfalfa: Harvesting

 When alfalfa is to be used as hay, it is usually cut and baled.
 Loose haystacks are still used in some areas, but bales are easier for use in transportation, storage, and feed.
 Ideally, the first cutting should be taken at the bud stage, and the subsequent cuttings just as the field is beginning to flower, or one-tenth bloom because carbohydrates are at their highest.
 When using farm equipment rather than hand-harvesting, a swather cuts the alfalfa and arranges it in windrows.
 In areas where the alfalfa does not immediately dry out on its own, a machine known as a mower-conditioner is used to cut the hay.
 The mower-conditioner has a set of rollers or flails that crimp and break the stems as they pass through the mower, making the alfalfa dry faster.
 After the alfalfa has dried, a tractor pulling a baler collects the hay into bales.

 Several types of bales are commonly used for alfalfa.
 For small animals and individual horses, the alfalfa is baled into small, two-string bales, commonly named by the strands of string used to wrap it.
 Other bale sizes are three-string, and so on up to half-ton (six-string) "square" bales – actually rectangular, and typically about 40 × 45 × 100 cm.
 Small square bales weigh from 25 to 30 kg depending on moisture, and can be easily hand separated into "flakes".
 Cattle ranches use large round bales, typically 1.4 to 1.8 m in diameter and weighing from 500 to 1,000 kg.
 These bales can be placed in stable stacks or in large feeders for herds of horses or unrolled on the ground for large herds of cattle.
 The bales can be loaded and stacked with a tractor using a spike, known as a bale spear that pierces the center of the bale, or they can be handled with a grapple (claw) on the tractor's front-end loader.

 When used as feed for dairy cattle, alfalfa is often made into haylage by a process known as ensiling.
 Rather than being dried to make dry hay, the alfalfa is chopped finely and fermented in silos, trenches, or bags, where the oxygen supply can be limited to promote fermentation.
-The anaerobic fermentation of alfalfa allows it to retain high nutrient levels similar to those of fresh forage, and is also more palatable to dairy cattle than dry hay.
+The anaerobic fermentation of alfalfa allows it to retain high nutrient levels similar to those of fresh forage and is more palatable to dairy cattle than dry hay.
 In many cases, alfalfa silage is inoculated with different strains of microorganisms to improve the fermentation quality and aerobic stability of the silage.